altermo/ultimate-autopair.nvim/README.md

 | alpha         | no pair before or after alpha character
 | surround      | auto surround the pair `\|"foo"`>`(`>`("foo"\|)`
 | fly           | fly over ending parentheses `([{\|}])` > `)` > `([{}])\|`
-| treenode      | filter inside or outside of treesitter nodes
+| treenode      | filter inside or outside treesitter nodes
 ### Donate
 If you want to donate then you need to find the correct link (50₁₀):
 * [0a]() [0b]() [0c]() [0d]() [0e]() [0f]() [0g]() [0h]()